This post may contain affiliate links. Please read our disclosure policy.

 - Serve these muffins plain or with butter and/or your favorite jam.

-If you like this recipe for Easy Irish Soda Bread Muffins you might also like:
+If you like these Easy Irish Soda Bread Muffins, you may also like:

 Martha thank you soooo much for taking time to post the nutrition and WW points for all of us.
 I dont bother buying cookbook anymore unless they have the nutrition listed.
 Thank you again